MarcusJGStreets/psa-api/doc/crypto/api/ops/signature.rst

         | :code:`PSA_KEY_TYPE_ECC_PUBLIC_KEY(PSA_ECC_FAMILY_TWISTED_EDWARDS)` (signature verification only)

 .. macro:: PSA_ALG_ED25519CTX
-    :definition: ((psa_algorithm_t) 0x0600090C)
+    :definition: ((psa_algorithm_t) 0x06000A00)

     .. summary::
         Edwards-curve digital signature algorithm with context, using the Edwards25519 curve.

-        .. versionadded:: 1.4.0
+        .. versionadded:: 1.4

-    This signature algorithm can be used with both the message and hash signature functions.
+    This signature algorithm can be used with both the message and message with context  signature functions.

     This calculates the Ed25519ctx algorithm as specified in :RFC-title:`8032#5.1`, and requires an Edwards25519 curve key.
 The `psa_sign_message()` and `psa_verify_message()` functions use an empty context string when computing or verifying signatures.

     To use a non-empty context, use the signature functions that accept a context parameter, such as :code:`psa_sign_message_with_context()` and :code:`psa_verify_message_with_context()`

+    .. admonition:: Implementation note

+       Even if you do supply an empty context, signatures created with Ed25519ctx are distinct from those created with PureEdDSA.

     .. subsection:: Usage